catherg/mybots/README.md

 Running the program:

-1. Navigate to GitHub Desktop or Download a zip of the files in the branch jointedsnake1
+1. Navigate to GitHub Desktop or download a zip of the files in the branch jointedsnake1

 2. Navigate to the folder directed (catherg/mybots)